weinoose/FormulaPython/README.md

 * 22/07/2023 — v1.18 — In-game bugs have been cleared.
 * 23/07/2023 — v1.19 — In-game bugs have been cleared.
 * 23/07/2023 — v1.20 — 8th minor update has been published based on the lap time priority when the same lap times occurring by different drivers in sessions.
-* 23/07/2023 — v2.00 — The developer is working on 1st major update based on improved track positions for vehicles during the race.
+* 23/07/2023 — v2.00 — 1st major update has been published based on the improved track positions for vehicles during the race.